BardoBard/Bardrix/Docs/Mathematics.md

 $$

 This is just a simple dot product between the normal and the incoming vector. \
-The reason why it's inverted is because we want the angle between the normal and the incoming vector, not the outgoing.
+The reason why it's inverted is that we want the angle between the normal and the incoming vector, not the outgoing.

 $$
 \sin\theta_2 = \sqrt{1 - r^2 * (1 - (\cos\theta_1)^2)}